kejsik/Fortnite-External-SelfLeak/README.md

-# Fortnite-External-SelfLeak
+# fortnite-external
-Best fortnite external base using nvidia overlay it has nice optimization 0 lags with 100 people render, weapon configs, internal box and many other shit.
-Its outdated so u need to update it u paster.
-I aint gonna include drivers :)
+simple fortnite external using data pointer swap communication &amp; nvidia overlay hijacking

+explanation:
+this is basically just a leak, some people got it from one of my old friend that got ratted and they are planning on selling it. this won't be undetected and you may need to fix up shit in the source, if you need help contact me here -> dragan#8255